 Offshore software development has gained significant momentum over the last few years.
 This has led to offshore companies mushrooming all over the world, many of them promising the best service at the best price.

-Building your own offshore team at ridiculously low prices might sound like a dream come true.
-But consider this: building an offshore team will always be cheaper than doing it in-house.
+Building your own offshore team at very low prices might sound like a dream come true.
+But consider this: building an offshore team will always be more cost-effective than hiring a local workforce.
 It’s one reason offshoring is such a successful model.

-In this piece, we talk about what offshore developer rates depends on, the average price of hiring developers in different countries, and how you can unlock the best value for your business.
+In this piece, we talk about what offshore developer rates depend on, the average price of hiring developers in different countries, and how you can unlock the best value for your business.

-A survey by the Manpower group in 2018 revealed that over 45% of employers find it difficult to find ‘skilled applicants’ in engineering and IT, especially in the US and Western Europe.
+A survey by the Manpower group revealed that over 45% of employers find it difficult to find ‘skilled applicants’ in engineering and IT, especially in the US and Western Europe.

 Because of this shortage of developers, when companies do finally find talented developers they want to bring on board, they can command a high price.